prestodb/ambari-presto-service/README.md

 ## Supported topologies

 The following two screens will allow you to assign the Presto processes among the nodes in your cluster.
+Unfortunately, once you pick a topology for Presto and finish the installation process it is impossible to tweak the topology.

 Presto is composed of a coordinator and worker processes.
 The same code runs all nodes because the same Presto server RPM is installed for both workers and coordinator.
 It is the configuration on each node that determines how a particular node will behave.
 Presto can run in pseudo-distributed mode, where a single Presto process on one node acts as both coordinator and worker, or in distributed mode, where the Presto coordinator runs on one node and the Presto workers run on other nodes.